bitsoex/bitso-open-cybersecurity/security-lambdas/README.md

 For Nerdear.la workshop atendees, we will be providing temporal users for our AWS test console.

-For nont Nerdear.la workshop atendees, AWS Console and users can be created using the next refreences.
+For nont Nerdear.la workshop atendees, AWS Console and users can be created using the next references.

-A AWS account and a AWS user with propper permissions and Programatic Access is needed.
+An AWS account and a AWS user with propper permissions and Programatic Access is needed.

 The next links shows how to create a AWS Account, create programatic access and configure AWS CLI.